tanishq-dubey/hive/README.md

 We've accomplished a lot in the last code diff.
 We are now running multiple tasks in a single program.
 Specifically, we are running our API server and our heartbeating method in two threads, so that we can accept tasks and check on our drones -- in the queens -- at the same time.
-Looking at our `queen_hearbeat` function, we can see that it iterates over the entire list of drones and calls the `/healtz` endpoint on them.
+Looking at our `queen_heartbeat` function, we can see that it iterates over the entire list of drones and calls the `/healthz` endpoint on them.
 If there is a problem reaching the drone, we try again for `max_retry` times, and if we get multiple failures, we mark the drone for deletion.
 After this, we go to sleep and try heartbeating later.